tomwjoseph/first_app/REAMDME.md

 == Welcome to Rails

-I added a line - Tom Joseph
+I added a line - Tom Joseph and then renamed to .md per book

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.